 WVA Chapter 48 Goals

-We have had a great beginning and we are proud of what this Chapter has accomplished in the first TWO years.
+We have had a great beginning and we are proud of what this Chapter has accomplished in the first THREE years.
 But it is not enough.
 We may not be able to change the world but we can change this part of it.
-We are determined to see our community Women Veterans receive the respect, honor and care they deserve.
+We are determined to see our community of Women Veterans receive the respect, honor and care they deserve.
 We must continue to grow, to reach out, to establish ourselves and to be there in Sisterhood Collaboration for our Women Veterans.

-Thus, we have set some goals for year two!
+Thus, we have set some goals for year three!

 We are determined to receive the honor we deserve in our community and at our Veteran celebrations.

-Goal: Continue our Public Relations Outreach and look at widening our scope to the North Texas area.
+Goal: Continue our Public Relations Outreach and look at widening our scope in Denton County.

 We are determined to reach 150 members for this Chapter.